by John Salt - Last Updated June 2024

-There are a number of special RC helicopter tools and supplies that you will need in order to build and maintain your RC helicopter/s.
+There are a number of RC helicopter tools and supplies that you'll need to build and maintain your RC helicopter/s.

-Even if you get a ready to fly heli - you will still need many of these tools for future repairs, maintenance, and adjustments.
+Even if you get a ready to fly heli, you will still need some of these tools for future repairs, maintenance and adjustments.

-It is one of the most important RC heli specific tools you absolutely must get if you are getting into collective pitch.
-You can get basic ones, but I personally really like the digital pitch gauges because they are so easy and fast to use & they work on 200's all the way up to 800 size helis.
+It's one of the most important RC heli specific tools you absolutely must get if you are getting into collective pitch.
+You can get basic analog ones, but I personally really like the digital pitch gauges because they are so easy and fast to use, plus they work on 200's all the way up to 800 size helis.

 An assortment of metric Hex/Alan Drivers for the many hex bolts and set screws found on RC helicopters.